 My mother came from a single-mother household.
 I was raised by strong women, who worked in factories.
 Full equality for women is long overdue and I am committed to passing legislation that eliminates the systemic barriers that reinforce inequality.

 We need to make equal pay for equal work a reality.
 Today, for every dollar that a man makes, a woman earns just 79 cents, and the gap is far higher for women of color – Black women only earn 62 cents and Latina women earn 54 cents.
-I will push for policy that holds employers accountable for pay discrimination between men and women.
+Representative Huynh has supported legislation to provide more transparency from employers responsible for pay discrimination between men and women.

 More than 2.9 million women left the U.S. labor workforce since February 2020 during this pandemic.
 Working women often took on care-taker roles and family responsibilities.
-I will push for policy to support robust paid family and medical leave, and a statewide public option for childcare to allow women the ability to work and provide for their families.
+Representative Huynh has advocated for policy to support robust paid family and medical leave, and a statewide public option for childcare to allow women the ability to work and provide for their families.

 Every woman should a right to choose and should have complete bodily autonomy in the U.S., in addition to access to contraceptives of their choosing.

 As the devastating ruling in Dobbs v.
-Jackson Women’s Health Organization has now overturned 49 years of settled law granting Women the right to an abortion, it is a crisis moment for the nation and for Illinois.
-A woman’s right to choice is currently protected in Illinois, but more must be done.
-As a candidate for State Rep of IL 13th District I pledge to fight for the following:
+Jackson Women’s Health Organization has now overturned 49 years of settled law granting women the right to an abortion, it is a crisis moment for the nation and for Illinois.
+A woman’s right to choice is currently protected in Illinois, but more has been done.
+As State Rep of IL 13th District, Representative Huynh has fought to:

--Enacting laws to protect not just our citizens but anyone coming here to receive reproductive health care full protection from other states anti-abortion laws.
+-Enact laws to protect not just our citizens but anyone coming here to receive reproductive health care full protection from other states anti-abortion laws, with allocating $18 million in new funding to support reproductive healthcare access.

 -Durable funding to ensure access to culturally sensitive reproductive health care and abortion providers in our black and brown, immigrant, and other vulnerable & underserved communities, with expanded language access.